egoist/testen/README.md

 $ testen

 # multiple versions
+# please ensure the version you wanna test with was already intalled
 $ testen -n 4.2.4 -n 5.6.0 -n 0.12.0

 # override test script, default is '-- npm test'